OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On World War I and Trust in Humans.md

 This deserves some discussion, no?

-Herewith, a series of observations, as sections.
+Herewith, a series of observations from an amateur historian and student of change.
 ## I was generalizing, but also searching for a moment

 In my Brain, there's this thought: Somewhere After the Alphabet and Before WWII, We Lost Faith in Humans.